NMS-Belize/surface-cdms/README.md

 docs/testing/surface-application-validation-test.md
 ```

-The install-lifecycle smoke test validates that SURFACE CDMS can be installed, managed, uninstalled, and reinstalled on a clean machine.
+The install lifecycle smoke test validates that SURFACE CDMS can be installed, managed, uninstalled, and reinstalled on a clean machine.

 The SURFACE application validation test validates that the installed SURFACE application itself works correctly after installation.